nevenjovanovic/virtualMachine2016/README.md

 ## Running: Using the Scripts

 Once you have initialized the virtual machine, if you have stopped it with `vagrant halt`, you can re-start it with `vagrant up`.
 It will not take nearly as long to boot a second time.
-When it is running (you are returned to the command-prompt), you can log into it thus:
+When it is running (you are returned to the command-prompt), you can log into it thus, from the 'virtualMachine2016' directory:

-- From the `virtualMachine2016` directory on the host computer, the command `vagrant ssh` will log you into the VM.
+> `vagrant ssh`

+There are a series of numbered scripts, which will walk you through the necessary steps:

+>  `cd /vagrant/scripts; ls -la`

-- `cd /vagrant/scripts`.
-There are a series of numbered scripts that will configure the CTS database and server, build data, load it, and start the CTS server.
+These will configure the CTS database and server, build data, load it, and start the CTS server.

 These scripts are intended to constitute a step-by-step manual on using the various tools necesary to serve texts using the Homer Multitext's implementation of CTS.

 You should be able to run any of these scripts simply by typing their name.
-You can see them with `cd /vagrant/scripts; ll`.

 ### 0. Configure the CS2 Servlet